Wastewater Monitoring

 Monitor wastewater foaming, oil-film-like changes, and turbidity with existing cameras.

 ABYSS analyzes camera footage from DAF units, wastewater pits, treatment tanks, and cooling-water processes.
 It helps teams move from periodic visual patrols to continuous monitoring of visible fluid anomalies.
+The first meeting does not require plant footage or drawings.

 24/7